Excerpt from a past edition of OhioTraveler

-After 18 years, The City of Murals has a new mural…and one that has national as well as local significance.
+The City of Murals has a new mural…and one with national and local significance.

-Long known as a steel and coal city, Steubenville, Ohio began a transition to a community that encouraged art and history in 1986.
-Over the years since, 25 larger than life depictions of significant people and places in the community were painted on buildings throughout the downtown.
+Long known as a steel and coal city, Steubenville, Ohio began transitioning into a community that encouraged art and history in 1986.
+Over the years since, 25 larger-than-life depictions of significant people and places in the community were painted on buildings throughout the downtown.
 The last two murals – one of Steubenville native son, Dean Martin with his Rat Pack buddies and another of a frontier pioneer – were painted in 1997 at a nearby shopping complex.

-The new mural, located on the west side of N. 3rd Street in downtown Steubenville, is a 35 foot tall by 70 foot wide portrayal of Abraham Lincoln in the telegraph office of the War Department in Washington, DC.
-With him are two men who had called Steubenville home: Edwin McMasters Stanton, Secretary of War and David Homer Bates, telegrapher.
-The painting captures the strain of office as the men were in communication with troops at various battles, directing their movements and sending supplies.
-Artist Ruston Baker of Millersburg, Ohio became engrossed with the project, reading and studying and seeking information to make it as accurate as possible while making it accessible to the general public.
+The newest mural as of 2015, located on the west side of N. 3rd Street in downtown Steubenville, is a 35-foot tall by the 70-foot wide portrayal of Abraham Lincoln in the telegraph office of the War Department in Washington, DC.
+With him are two men who had called Steubenville home: Edwin McMasters Stanton, Secretary of War, and David Homer Bates, telegrapher.
+The painting captures the strain of office as the men communicated with troops at various battles, directing their movements and sending supplies.
+Artist Ruston Baker of Millersburg, Ohio became engrossed with the project, reading and studying, and seeking information to make it as accurate as possible while making it accessible to the general public.
 Even as he was painting, people who worked in the area came by to talk, make suggestions and ask questions.

 “Local residents will probably get used to this mural over time.
 But visitors to Steubenville will see it and take in the history of this small town,” noted Baker.

-Bratten noted that a number of current murals are being “refreshed” and there are plans to have more new ones as soon as other accessible sites are chosen.
+Bratten noted that several current murals are being “refreshed” and there are plans to have more new ones as soon as other accessible sites are chosen.

-A free map of the murals is available in the Visitor Center but additional booklets are for sale as well giving detailed information about the murals.
+A free map of the murals is available in the Visitor Center, but additional booklets are for sale and give detailed information about the murals.
 A step-on guide provides entertaining stories of the murals and the city for group bus tours.
 For more information contact the Visitor Center at 740-283-1787 or www.oldfortsteuben.com.